Leave a Message

 Guy Grivas, Vice President of Retail at Hillwood, noted: "We are excited to collaborate with Tom Thumb on their expansion within AllianceTexas.
 This highly anticipated new location will anchor Harvest Town Center, providing convenient access to a full-service grocer for the residents of Hillwood Communities' award-winning developments."

-The Harvest and Pecan Square communities are part of Hillwood's broader AllianceTexas vision - creating integrated live-work-play environments that attract families and businesses to the region.
-The Tom Thumb groundbreaking is proof that major retailers see the long-term potential here.
+The Harvest and Pecan Square communities are part of Hillwood's broader AllianceTexas vision — creating integrated live-work-play environments that attract families and businesses to the region.
+The Tom Thumb opening is proof that major retailers see the long-term potential here.

 What This Means for You

-What to Watch For
+What to Watch For Next

 Source: Cross Timbers Gazette, Community Impact, Dallas Business Journal, Hillwood